AndiEcker/AcuSihotInterfaces/README.md

 Windows user account credentials).
 Then pass/synchronize the files in the distribution folder to the web server directories (lint and services underneath /var/www):

-The web services that are available at https://services.signallia.com/ are currently configured to connect to the TEST systems of Acumen, Salesforce and Sihot.
+The web services that are available as https://\<domain\>/ are currently configured to connect to the TEST systems of Acumen, Salesforce and Sihot.
 These services allow you to send reservations to Sihot, fetch reservations from Sihot, count available units within Sihot and more (details see further down).